HON95/prometheus-ethermine-exporter/README.md

       - source_labels: [__param_target]
         target_label: instance
       - target_label: __address__
+        # TODO Point this to your exporter
         replacement: ethermine-exporter:8080
 ```

+Replace `ethermine-exporter` with the IP address or hostname of the exporter (or the machine it's running on if publishing the port as in the example above).
+Set `targets` to the address(es) to monitor.

 Note: Only one pool per job is supported, so if you want to scrape multiple pools, you need to create jobs for each pool.